 "Excavating" the Mystery Chest

-Explore the Chest's Concreted ContentsClick to view objects inside
+Explore the Chest's Concreted ContentsClick or tap to view objects inside

 Therefore, a method for preserving the shape of these objects was developed to prevent their total destruction as they were removed from the chest.
 Lack of physical access to these artifacts further complicated matters because many other objects were lying below, next to, and occasionally intertwined with the one being examined.